gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%203%20-%20Integrate%20LUIS/images/bot-emulator-second-state.png)

 Wait a second, I only provided the city this time.
 Why did it also return the date from the previous request?
 If you remember, we replied with any values that we stored in state.
-This state persists throughout the conversation.
-I wonder what happens to the state if you end the conversation?
+This state persists throughout the conversation, therefore the state still contained the date from the previous request.
+I wonder what happens if you end the conversation?
 Let's go back into Visual Studio in the *CreateReservation* method and make a small change.

 Let's replace this: